rapidsai/rapids-examples/pycuda_cudf_integration/README.md

 `PyCUDA` has limitations, especially around running host-side code, which can are noted in detail in the limitations section.

 ## PyCUDA Interactions
-In order to write custom cuda kernel in `pycuda` we make use of `SourceModule` provided to us by the library.
-After constructing the kernel, we can retreive the function and store it in a variable like below.
+In order to write custom cuda kernel in `pycuda` we make use of `SourceModule`.
+After constructing the kernel, we can retrieve the function and store it in a variable like below.
 ```python
 import pycuda.autoprimaryctx
 from pycuda.compiler import SourceModule